elixir-ecto/ecto/guides/Testing with Ecto.md

  ```

 Thereby, we configure the database connection for our test setup.
-In this case, we use a `Postgres` database and set it up through the `sandbox` that will wrap each test in a transaction.
+In this case, we use a Postgres database and set it up to use the sandbox pool that will wrap each test in a transaction.

 We also need to add an explicit statement to the end of `test/test_helper.exs` about the `sandbox` mode: